 Here, i32 is the type of each element.
 After the semicolon, the number 5 indicates the element contains five items.

-This way on writing an array’s type looks similar to an alternative syntax for initializing an array: if you want to create an array that contains the same value for each element, you can specify the initial value, then a semicolon, then the length of the array in square brackets as shown here:
+Writing an array’s type this way looks similar to an alternative syntax for initializing an array: if you want to create an array that contains the same value for each element, you can specify the initial value, followed by a semicolon, and then the length of the array in square brackets, as shown here:

 let a = [3; 5];